Ronald Kreer: Biography

 Ajax won the final with 1–0, Lok received the runner-up medal.

 Kreer played for the East Germany Youth team at the 1980 Under-21 European Championships, and was sent off (61. "uncontrollable reaction" to Gassajew) as the team were beaten 1–0 by the USSR in the second final in Moskva.
 Kreer played for the East Germany Olympic team and the squad finished as the top of the group B, qualified to the 1984 Summer Olympics.
 The result: East Germany 14:5 13:3 Poland 13:6 13:3.
 Their last qualifying match was on 18 April 1984 4–0 against Denmark.

 Their long journey began in the season 1982/83, playing two matches with the club teams and 21 matches with the national teams.
 44 players in total were called up to the latter 21, Kreer played 6 of 8 qualifying matches, 13 matches and scored one goal in total.

-On 10 May 1984, the National Olympic Committee of the GDR announced that they would join the 1984 Summer Olympics boycott.
+On 10 May 1984, the National Olympic Committee of the German Democratic Republic announced that they would join the 1984 Summer Olympics boycott.

 He made his full international debut for East Germany on 22 September 1982 in a 2–2 draw against Bulgaria in Burgas.
 Kreer played a total of 65 times for East Germany (making him the 10th most-capped player).
 He also scored two goals in his international career, which ended in 1989.

 The second of the two goals was the decisive direct 25-metre shot for their sixth qualifying match of 1986 FIFA World Cup against France on 11 September 1985.
 Legend Joël Bats was powerless, East Germany led 2–0 at 81 minutes of the match and won over the European champions.
 "Jubilee game and concentrated performance harmonized", said the co-trainer Harald Irmscher about Kreer's performance.

 His last appearance is their last qualifying match of the 1990 FIFA World Cup against Austria in Wien Praterstadion on 15 November 1989, wearing the captain armband.

 There was possibility left to qualify, the tables at that time: USSR 9:4 9:5, Turkey 12:8 7:7, East Germany 9:10 7:7, Austria 6:9 7:7, Iceland (8 matches completed) 6:11 6:10.

 On 9 November 1989 the Berlin Wall opened, the team hotel in Wien got surrounded by agencies like Reiner Calmund, hunting young talent at a low cost.

 Kreer was sent-off at 75 minutes of the match for the attempted action after headbutt of Andreas Ogris, left the pitch and the team with 3–0 behind.